-With the transposition of MiFID II in the Stock Exchange Act 2018 (BörseG 2018; Börsegesetz 2018) and the Securities Supervision Act 2018 (WAG 2018; Wertpapieraufsichtsgesetz 2018) special regulations with be introduced for commodities derivatives markets.
-Not only are all commodities derivatives market participants subject to appropriate regulation and supervision under MiFID II (provided that the exemption for ancillary activities is not applied), but special position limits and comprehensive reporting obligations (position reporting) are also set for commodities derivatives market participants.
+With the transposition of MiFID II in the Stock Exchange Act 2018 (BörseG 2018; Börsegesetz 2018) and the Securities Supervision Act 2018 (WAG 2018; Wertpapieraufsichtsgesetz 2018) not only are all participants in markets for commodities derivatives and emission allowance certificates and derivatives thereof as financial instruments (cf. Article 1 no. 7 WAG 2018) subject to adequate regulation and supervision in the scope of application of MiFID II (provided that exemptions in accordance with Article 2 WAG 2018 do not apply), but special position limits and comprehensive reporting obligations (position reporting) for participants in commodities derivatives markets have also been defined.
 The objective of such measures is to improving the regulation, functioning and transparency of the financial and commodities markets and to crack down on extreme fluctuations in commodity prices.
-The provisions regarding commodities derivatives in accordance with the BörseG 2018 and WAG 2018 enter into force on 3 January 2018.
+The provisions regarding commodities derivatives and emission allowance certificates in accordance with the BörseG 2018 and WAG 2018 entered into force on 3 January 2018.

 Who is affected?

-With regard to the scope of application of the provisions regarding commodities derivatives the following are addressed (to a varying extent)
+With regard to the scope of application of the provisions regarding commodities derivatives and emission allowance certificates the following are covered (to a varying extent)

-- Trading venues where commodities derivatives are traded, as well as
+- Trading venue where commodities derivatives and emission allowance certificates and derivatives thereof are traded, as well as

-What are the key issues about the regulation of commodities derivatives?
+What are the key issues about the regulation of commodities derivatives and emission allowance certificates?

 The competent authority for the notification of the exemption of ancillary activities is the one at which the person would have had to have applied for an authorisation as an investment firm in accordance with MiFID II.
 I.e., in general persons having their registered office in Austria, are required to notify the FMA as the competent authority about their ancillary activities exemption, provided that there are making use of this exemption.